 Registered dealers vs. private sellers

 Dealers need to be licensed in Manitoba.
 They must observe standards and follow consumer protection laws.
 They are mandated to disclose all the necessary information about the car you are buying.
 Take time to check out several dealers and compare their offerings and deals.
-But always be aware of high-pressure selling tactics!
+Always be aware of high-pressure selling tactics.
 Some dealers may sweet-talk you into a deal you may not understand or you cannot afford.
-Stay firm, stick to your budget, and take your time.
+This is why it is important to do your research and prepare before you approach car sellers.
+Stay firm, stick to your budget and take your time.

 If you prefer to buy privately, take these steps to protect yourself: